sustrik/uxy/README.md

 When running with `-l` option it often happens that the output exceeds the terminal width, gets wrapped and unreadable.
-In such cases you can either filter out just the fields you are intersed in using `fmt` subcommand or convert the result to YAML which happens to rendev each field on a separate
+In such cases you can either filter out just the fields you are intersed in using `fmt` subcommand or convert the result to YAML (`uxy to-yaml`) which happens to render each field on a separate line:
-line:

 <pre>
 <b>$ uxy -l ifconfig | uxy fmt "NAME         INET-ADDR"</b>